Brackets in multicontact geometry and multisymplectization: Multicontact field equations

 \end{definition} \begin{proposition} Let $(M, \Theta)$ be a variational multicontact manifold and $h \in \Gamma(\mathcal{H)}$.
 Then, $\iota_{\ker_1 \d \Theta} h = 0$. \end{proposition}

 \begin{proof} Indeed, let $v \in \T M$ and $R \in \ker_1 \d \Theta$.
 Then,

 for certain $R' \in \ker_1{\d \Theta}$.
-Now, since $\Theta$ is variational, $\iota_{R \wedge R'} \Theta = 0$, which finishes the proof. \end{proof} Proposition \ref{prop:Reeb_contracted_with_Hamiltonian} implies that we may write and, now, it is $\Cinfty(M)$-linear on every component so that it induces a vector bundle map
+Now, since $\Theta$ is variational, $\iota_{R \wedge R'} \Theta = 0$, which finishes the proof. \end{proof} Proposition \ref{prop:Reeb_contracted_with_Hamiltonian} implies that, for variational multicontact manifolds, we may write and, now, it is $\Cinfty(M)$-linear on every component.
+Indeed, it suffices to observe that

+where in the last equality we have used $\iota_v h \in \Ima \flat_\Theta$ (see Definition \ref{def:Hamiltonian}).
+Hence, it induces a vector bundle map

 However, we can obtain a much simpler tensor that also measures the extent to which Hamiltonians fail to be good Hamiltonians.
 Indeed, notice that $\iota_v h = \iota_{R'} \Theta$, for some $R' \in \ker_1 \d \Theta$ and we may write $\gamma_\Theta(h, R, v) = \iota_R \d \iota_{R'} \Theta$.
 This induces the following definition \begin{definition} Let $(M, \Theta)$ be a variational multicontact manifold.
 Then, its {\bf distortion} is defined as the following map